 Back in the day, I think there was this perception of financial advisors as a person sitting across the table telling their clients what to do and how to invest their money.
-I also think people view financial planning as time consuming and expensive.
-In reality, it’s just another aspect of life.
+People also view financial planning as time consuming and expensive, when in reality, it’s just another aspect of life.

 Think of it this way—if you get sick, you go to the doctor.
 If your sink gets clogged, you call a plumber.
 It’s our job as the professional to explain what service we’re providing and to create the value that justifies the work or cost.
 Because ultimately, not getting help or fixing the problem (remember that clogged sink?) could end up hurting you more in the long run.